 Because we are beings in bodies, Simone Weil says that human love is only love when it has passed through the flesh by means of actions, movements and attitudes which correspond to it.
 If this has not happened it is merely fantasy and not love.
 Matter (the flesh) is our infallible judge.
 We “experience” love of justice through our apprehension of the beautiful in the presence of other human beings and in the world around us.
 Love is first “friendship”, that reciprocal equality among unequals.

 In Plato’s Republic, sight as a metaphor of love and knowledge is used in giving an account of how we come to know what the highest things are for human beings.
-Love and the intelligence must be in unity if we are to gain knowledge of the most important matters; as will and power are in unity in the thinking of Nietzsche and give us insights into his understanding of what he thinks are the most important matters.
+Love and the intelligence must be in unity if we are to gain knowledge of the most important matters for Simone Weil, as will and power are in unity in the thinking of Nietzsche and give us insights into his understanding of what he thinks are the most important matters.
 For Nietzsche, since we are beings in bodies the will to power is focused on and in service to self-enhancement and “empowerment” as justice.
 With the love of justice as outlined here the focus is on “otherness” and our indebtedness to it as the manner in which we come to gain knowledge of “what we are fitted for”.
 As Socrates makes clear, we are not our own; to put it simply, life is to be experienced as a gift and our proper response to it is one of gratitude.
-In Nietzsche it is very clear that we are “our own” when it comes to knowledge of the most important matters; life is “chaos” and the proper response to this chaos is the response to the urge to command and control life’s constituents.
+In Nietzsche it is very clear that we are “our own” when it comes to knowledge of the most important matters; life is “chaos” and the proper response to this chaos is the response to the urge to command and control life’s constituents in order to secure them.
 In giving us this approach, Nietzsche (unwittingly perhaps ) is following the thinking first proposed

 by the French philosopher Descartes who wrote in his Discourse on Method: “…knowing the force and the action of fire, water, air, the stars, heavens and all other bodies that environ us, as distinctly as we know the different crafts of our artisans, we can in the same way employ them in all those uses to which they are adapted, and thus render ourselves the masters and possessors of nature.”
 It is this co-penetration of the arts and the sciences ultimately achieved through algebraic calculation that grounds our experience as human beings as subjectum in the world conceived as objectum.

 To attempt to grasp the difficulty for us to think of “otherness” and “owing” as counterpoints to nihilism, we need to say something regarding the paradigm of knowledge which dominates our technological civilization.
 “Science” (knowledge) is the pro-ject of reason to gain objective knowledge.
 “Objective” is that stance we have toward the “chaos” that has been thrown over against us.
-Reason as pro-ject first produces the “schema”, the “Gestell”, which summons something before us to be questioned and commanded so that it will give us its reasons for being the way that it is as an object.
+Reason as pro-ject first produces the “schema”, the “Gestell”, the “framework”, in which something is summoned before us to be questioned and commanded so that it will give us its reasons for being the way that it is as an object.
 The procedures for this summonsing/commanding we call “method” and when applied and carried out we call “research”.
 What the tradition referred to as “scholars” now means those who carry out “research”.
 As the TOK’s program structure indicates, the pro-ject of reason is applied to all the things that are, including God.
 It depends on the object being questioned.
 But Nietzsche asserts that this objectifying pro-ject is grounded upon a great sea of nihilism.
 What is this nihilism which is being spoken of here and why does it arise from the objectifying pro-ject that are the modern sciences?

 For Nietzsche, the realization of the foundation, rootedness and growth of nihilism is captured in his statement “God is dead”, by which he means the “Christian God” has lost his power over beings and over the determination of human beings.
 “Christian God” also stands for the “transcendent” in general in Nietzsche: “ideals”, “norms”, “principles”, “rules”, “ends”, and “values” which are set “above” being in order to give life as a whole a purpose, unity and a meaning.
 For those who still believe in a God their belief, according to Nietzsche, is comparable to the light of a star which has been extinguished for millennia but which is still gleaming; but its gleaming is a mere “appearance”.